Rodel Balingbing and Erwin Tumala

 According to the police, the first attempt to sell was made by the suspect last August 17.

-Blanca, together with a companion who was identified as Wilson Bibon returned again on the following day [August 18], offering to sell the same item, but the shop owner has refused to buy the bell.
+Blanca, together with a certain Wilson Bibon returned again on the following day [August 18], offering to sell the same item, but the shop owner has refused to buy the bell.

 Blanca who was arrested by Malilipot police admitted to the crime and confessed that he sold the 25 kilos bell in a local junk shop in Legazpi City at the price of PhP2,500.00.